mroman42/mikrokosmos/paper/paper.md

-`cabal` from Hackage[^hackage] and the documentation can be found in https://mroman42.github.io/mikrokosmos/, where installation and usage instructions for the Jupyter kernel and the Javascript web application can be also found.
+`cabal` from Hackage[^hackage] and the documentation can be found in https://mroman42.github.io/mikrokosmos/, where installation and usage instructions for the Jupyter kernel and the Javascript web application are also described.

 [^hackage]: https://hackage.haskell.org/package/mikrokosmos

 # Statement of need

-When teaching the logical structure of lambda-calculus, it is common to ask the students evaluate lambda terms by hand.
+When teaching the logical structure of lambda-calculus, it is common to ask the students to evaluate lambda terms by hand.
 This approach seems necessary on the first stages of the learning process, but turns out to be very tedious while dealing with complex terms.
 Just as one would never teach C programming language by making students